Dan-in-CA/SIP/README.md

 Changes:<br/>
 Software version 2.0
 Jonathan Marsh's UI is now default under the master branch.
-A version based on the original UI derived from OpenSprinkler firmware 1.8.3 is still availabel iunder the branch named "firmware_bassed.
+A version based on the original UI derived from OpenSprinkler firmware 1.8.3 is still available under the branch named "firmware_based.
 This revision also includes several bug fixes.

 May 4 2014